Who is Dr. Nychay, MOHS-Micrographic Surgeon in Westwood, NJ?

 Medical School: Tulane Univ Sch of Med, New Orleans La | Tulane Univ School of Medicine

-Is Dr. Nychay board certified in MOHS-Micrographic Surgeon?
+Is Dr. Nychay board certified as a MOHS-Micrographic Surgeon?

 Yes, Dr. Stephen Nychay, MD is board certified by the American Board of Dermatology